 Is Keto Diet Safe For Children And Teens?

-The keto diet is safe for children and teens when prescribed by a doctor for medical reasons.
+The keto diet is safe for children and teens when prescribed by a doctor for medical reasons and tailored by a dietician.
 A normal, healthy child/teen needs about 130 grams of carbohydrates per day through foods from different food groups (5).
 However, in the keto diet, carbohydrate intake is reduced to approximately 10-20% of the total calorie intake.
+Thus, it requires careful measurement of calories, fluids and proteins and weighing of food portions.

 Foods rich in carbohydrates are also sources of other essential nutrients.
 Therefore, a keto diet not supervised by a doctor may increase the risk of nutritional deficiencies in children.